TrueFiEng/useDApp/docs/source/core.rst

 **Returns**

-- ``BigNumber`` - balance of the account or *undefined* if not connected to network or address is falsy value
+- ``balance: BigNumber | undefined`` - a balance of the account which is BigNumber or *undefined* if not connected to network or address is a falsy value

 **Example**